About Water Ski Canada

 Canada has enjoyed tremendous international water skiing success, second only to the United States in the number of team overall victories at the world championships.
 Canadian skiers have won individual and overall open world championship (held every two years) titles.
 Longtime national team member Jaret Llewellyn has won 9 World Titles, 117 professional wins and currently holds 11 World Records.

-Water Ski Canada is a committee of Water Ski and Wakeboard Canada.
+Water Ski Canada is a council of Water Ski and Wakeboard Canada.
 Representing several brands, Water Ski & Wakeboard Canada has been in the business of serving the towed water sports community for over 50 years.
 Water Ski & Wakeboard Canada is a non-profit organization.
 It is the sole national sport governing body and recognized water skiing/wakeboard authority in Canada.
 It is affiliated with the International Water Ski and Wakeboard Federation (IWWF) and World Wakeboard Association (WWA).
 The national office is located in Ottawa, Ontario.
-Water Ski and Wakeboard Canada is responsible for developing elite athletes and coaches, and in partnership with its provincial affiliates and local clubs, camps and schools, directs grassroots activities in all towed competitive water sports.
+Water Ski and Wakeboard Canada are responsible for developing elite athletes and coaches, and in partnership with its provincial affiliates and local clubs, camps and schools, directs grassroots activities in all towed competitive water sports.
 Water Ski and Wakeboard Canada is the national voice representing all competitive Canadian towed water sports – water skiing, the sport of wake, barefoot, marathon and adaptive.

 For more information about Water Ski and Wakeboard Canada CLICK HERE